Skip to Main Content

 Regulatory Process

 Rule-making is the policy-making process for Executive and Independent agencies of the Federal government.
 Agencies use this process to develop and issue Rules (also referred to as “regulations”).
+An agency cannot issue a Rule unless granted authority to do so by statutory law.

 The process is governed by laws including but not limited to the Administrative Procedure Act (APA) (5 U.S.C.
 Chapter 5), Congressional Review Act, Paperwork Reduction Act, Regulatory Flexibility Act and can lead to a new Rule, an amendment to an existing Rule, or the repeal of an existing Rule.
 Executive Orders also establish principles and guidance for the rule-making process.